 Popular Variations

-A common question regarding this dessert recipe is whether there are other versions that you can try or make?
+A common question regarding this dessert recipe is whether there are other versions that you can try or make.
+YES.
+Different flavours have cropped up since the Japanese raindrop cake has been around for some time.

-Some of the more intriguing flavours that have caught our eyes are the rose and matcha ones from Melbourne’s Cafe Lafayette, and Hong Kong’s Whatever Bar & Restaurant’s mizu shingen mochi with sake and berries (blueberry) sauce.
+Some of the more intriguing flavours that have caught our eyes are the rose and matcha from Melbourne's Cafe Lafayette and Hong Kong's Whatever Bar & Restaurant's mizu shingen mochi with sake and berries (blueberry) sauce.

 Other variations are ones that are filled with sakura cherry blossoms or fruits such as strawberries, oranges, or peaches.
-Not only are they popular, but they’re also visually pleasing too!
+Not only are they popular, but they're also visually pleasing.

 Julio